Akk3d1s/ThreatManager/README.md

     pip install python-dotenv (to allow using an env file instead of setting the environment variables every time through the terminal) pip install flask-wtf (for handling forms)
-    pip install flask-sqlalchemy (ORM for databases such as sql-lite, mysql etc) RUNNING - creating global variables so that flask knows how to execute the application
+    pip install flask-sqlalchemy (ORM for databases such as sql-lite, mysql etc) pip install flask-migrate (handy tool for handling robust changes to our database in the future) RUNNING - creating global variables so that flask knows how to execute the application
     ---------------------------------------------------------------------------------------
     export FLASK_APP=threatmanager.py (not needed if python-dotenv was installed and .flaskenv created with correct variables)